craftercms/docs/source/developers/cook-books/blueprint/index.rst

 A powerful and extensible blueprint that can be used in a variety of pages and scenarios needs proper :ref:`content-modeling`, so you have to be familiar with it before proceeding.

 A good blueprint separates each meaningful chunk of HTML code into a component.
 For example, whether you implement an "Our Team" section using a repeating group or multiple "Teammate" shared components, it still has to be a separate type that only contains information related to "Our Team".
 Whether it is a Component or a Page, it shouldn't contain "Product" information.
 Once you have identified HTML chunks with a meaning, start by moving them into their type's ``template.ftl``.
 Next, replace any information with a variable from the ``contentModel`` (and add the respective control to the Content Type).
-Unless they are extremely simple, most pages will contain shared components, even if they are just a ``header`` and ``footer`` component provided by the Section Defaults.
+Unless they are extremely simple, most pages will contain shared components, even if they are just a ``header`` and ``footer`` component provided by the :ref:`section-defaults`.

 Here are some best practices to help you: